elmasse/nextein-www/posts/guides/05-deploying-travis-now.md

 ## Deploy with Now

-Once we are ready to push or development to the outside world, we can try to manually deploy an exported version using `now`- read more on [zeit.co](https://zeit.co)
+Once we are ready to push our development to the outside world, we can try to manually deploy an exported version using `now`- read more on [zeit.co](https://zeit.co)

 We can start by installing globally the `now` cli or you can install the desktop version which allows you to control what's deployed and also drag and drop folders.